 Does this really surprise you?
-I've been teaching young children throughout that entire time and I could have told you that was true, but who believes the neighborhood daycare lady?
-Even when she has 43 years of experience and a couple of degrees?
+I've been teaching young children throughout that entire time and I could have told you that was true, but who believes the neighborhood preschool teacher/daycare lady who likes to dance in her PJ's every morning?
+Even when she has 43 years of experience and a master's degree in human development?

 When I was a fairly young teacher, working at an ethnic festival, a fellow board member asked me a really great question.
 One I'll never forget because it was so simple and so profound.
 Anyone who knows me knows me knows that I love a good question more than I love dessert!

 She said, "How DO you teach empathy to young children?
 It took me back a bit.
 Although I taught empathy for a living as a family childcare provider, I couldn't quite give her a good answer.
 That's bothered me ever since.

 Now I"m starting to know why.
 Teaching empathy to children ages 0-5, is not talked about very much in the US, and not practiced enough either.
 But when we encounter young people who've grown up without it, we're shocked.